Hilary Duff Shows Off Baby Bump In White Nightie

 Duff called Koma “my dealer” in the video’s caption, before adding, “Did he do good hunting down my pregnancy craving?”

-Season five of Younger airs Tuesdays on TV Land.
+Season 5 of Younger airs Tuesdays on TV Land.